 Tips for Improving Your Paper Manufacturing Training Program

 How’s the training program at your work place?
 Perfect, or could it use some improvement here and there?

 This isn’t intended to be an exhaustive collection of resources (although the Paper Manufacturing Training Guide and Guide to Online Training for Papermakers you can download for free comes mighty close to that all by itself), but we’ll definitely do much more than just get you pointed in the right direction.

 So let’s get on with the tips, shall we?

-A sample of the Recaustisizing Basics e-learning course from Convergence Training, above.
+A sample of the online Recaustisizing Basics training course from Convergence Training, above.

 Get to Know Your Employees and Their Training Needs and Create Training Materials Suited to Them

 Effective training begins by knowing your employees and their learning needs and by creating learner-center training.
 Without this, you’ve got nothing.

 Click to learn more about how people learn.

 Click to learn more about adult learning principles.